rosell-dk/webp-express/README.md

 The plugin builds on [WebPConvert](https://github.com/rosell-dk/webp-convert) and its "WebP On Demand" solution described [here](https://github.com/rosell-dk/webp-convert/blob/master/docs/webp-on-demand/webp-on-demand.md)

 #### Benefits
-- Much faster load time for images in blink based browsers such as Chrome and Opera (overall accounting for ~73% of all traffic, and ~78% of mobile browsing trafic, according to [caniuse.com](https://caniuse.com/webp)).
-- The converted images are typically *less than half the size* (for jpeg), while maintaining the same quality.
+- Much faster load time for images in browsers that supports webp.
+The converted images are typically *less than half the size* (for jpeg), while maintaining the same quality.
 Bear in mind that for most web sites, images are responsible for the largest part of the waiting time.
 - Better user experience (whether performance goes from terrible to bad, or from good to impressive, it is a benefit)
 - Better ranking in Google searches (performance is taken into account by Google)
 - Less bandwidth consumption - makes a huge difference in the parts of the world where the internet is slow and costly (you know, ~80% of the world population lives under these circumstances).
+- Currently ~73% of all traffic, and ~78% of mobile browsing traffic are done with browsers supporting webp.
+With Mozilla and Microsoft [finally on board](https://medium.com/@richard_90141/webp-image-support-an-8-year-saga-7aa2bedb8d02), these numbers are bound to increase.
+Check current numbers on  [caniuse.com](https://caniuse.com/webp)).

 ## Installation